Claude API rate limits for enterprise - the real numbers and how to optimize

 Most teams design around fixed reset windows.
 They batch requests to run right after reset.
 They queue work to maximize burst capacity.
 None of this works with continuous replenishment.

-Here is what actually happens.
-Your bucket holds a maximum number of tokens.
+What actually happens: your bucket holds a maximum number of tokens.
 Every API call consumes tokens.
 The bucket refills at a steady rate, not in chunks.
 If you empty the bucket, you wait for individual tokens to trickle back in rather than getting a full refill at once.

-The challenge: optimizing for trickle refills requires completely different architecture than optimizing for reset windows.
-Companies implementing token bucket optimization often discover their entire queueing system needs redesign.
+Optimizing for trickle refills requires completely different architecture than optimizing for reset windows.
+Companies implementing token bucket optimization often find their entire queueing system needs a redesign.
+Not a tweak.
+A redesign.

 The real Claude rate limit numbers